Helen's monthly choice - August

 Veronicastrum virginicum 'Fascination'

-An elegant and versatile plant, it is equally at home in prairie style planting schemes, where its lofty flower spikes blend really well with upright grasses, or cottage garden borders.
-Its flowers are excellent for cutting and will attract butterflies to the garden.
-They will also provide a strong architectural presence towards the back of the border, while still retaining an airy feel.
+An elegant and versatile plant, 'Fascination' is equally at home in cottage gardens or prairie style planting schemes, where its lofty flower spikes blend really well with upright grasses.
+Its flowers are excellent for cutting and will attract butterflies to the garden - and they'll also provide a strong architectural presence towards the back of the border, while still retaining an airy feel.
 Prompt deadheading will often encourage a second (smaller) flush.

 Echinacea purpurea 'Magnus'

-When in flower it will attract masses of beneficial insects into your garden, and afterwards the birds will be drawn to the seed heads, so it is perfect for wildlife-friendly schemes.
-Long-flowering, handsome and tough, it will offer interest well into autumn and the flower heads look super in either fresh or dried arrangements.
-Equally at home in a prairie, meadow or herbaceous border.
+A first rate addition to wildlife-friendly planting schemes, ‘Magnus’ attracts masses of beneficial insects when in bloom, while birds are drawn to the seed heads, which develop as the flowers fade.
+Long-flowering, handsome and tough, it will offer interest well into autumn and the flower heads look super in both fresh or dried arrangements.
+Adaptable and easily grown, it’s equally at home in prairie, meadow, cottage or contemporary planting schemes.

 Perovskia 'Blue Spire'